DaisyMolving/DaisyMolving.github.io/_posts/2016-02-08-introduction-to-OOP.markdown

 <strong> Encapsulation </strong>

-The encapsulation hides the implementation details of a class from other objects.
-Encapsulation is the packing of data and functions into a single component.
-Encapsulation means that the internal representation of an object is hidden from the outside.
-Only the object can interact with its internal data.
-Public methods can be created to open a defined way to access the logic inside an object.
-Encapsulation reduce system complexity and increase robustness by decoupling its components.
+Encapsulation is hiding implementation details of a class from other objects.
+In essence, the Birdwatching Club Director simply wants to identify birds, based on their appearance and call.
+We can pack all of the information that we need to identify a bird into a single component and hide how it works.
+This is important so that the function works as we expect, and others using our classes cannot mess how they work.
+We hide the internal data by making it `private`.
+Now the `identify` method can access its own data but another object using the method cannot.
+Encapsulation decreases complexity by ensuring the internal components of an object are hidden from the outside.

 {% highlight ruby %}

 class Kakapo < Bird

+	def identify
+		appearance
+		call
+	end

+	private

+	def appearance
+		plumage = plumage
+		beak = beak
+		legs = legs
+		puts "This bird has a #{beak} with #{legs} and #{plumage}." end

+	def plumage
+		puts "green speckled feathers with 'whiskers' on the face" end

+	def beak
+		puts "a large grey beak"
+	end

+	def legs
+		puts "short legs with large feet"
+	end

+	def call
+		puts "boom, skreech!"
+	end

 end
 {% endhighlight %}